 To turn her passion for yoga for sports into a fulltime endeavor, Dana left a successful marketing and public relations career that spanned nearly a decade.
 Prior to her corporate career, she had struggled as a teenaged mother, working to support her daughter and complete her education.
 Driven to achieve the “American Dream,” she earned her degree with honors from Tufts University and was the top-level marketing executive at an international company by her mid twenties.

 Dana’s exit from corporate America and launch of Radius Yoga Conditioning is evidence that she continues to evolve, as does her definition of success, which is now based on authentic happiness rather than external ideals.
 She hopes that her life experience will inspire others be true to their own nature and realize that we already possess all that’s necessary to be happy, it’s simply about quieting the chaos and recognizing what truly matters.
 Yoga helps!
-In an effort to share what’s she’s learned, in addition to sports-related training, Dana offers inspirational workshops on themes like happiness and motivation.
+In an effort to share what’s she’s learned, in addition to sports-related training, Dana offers inspirational workshops on themes like happiness, confidence and motivation.
 She also publishes a blog called BLANK Matters to remind people that everything they B: believe, L: love, A: appreciate, N: notice and K: know matters.

 The lucky mother of three amazing children (and a golden retriever and rescue puppy), Dana lives in the Tampa Bay area with her best friend, her husband Donovan.